Dr. Ellen Leitinger

 What I discovered was that there were no significant rotational differences between the multiple populations, regardless of the spatial distributions of the populations.
 However, I did find that clusters with a primordial central concentration show anisotropy in their outer regions, while clusters with enriched central concentrations show either tangential anisotropy or isotropy.
 This is especially interesting, as globular clusters were once considered ‘simple stellar systems’, but the more we look at them, the more unique each cluster becomes.
 You can read more about all this in Leitinger et al. (2025).

 Throughout my degree at the University of Queensland in Australia, I was a science demonstrator for Demo Troupe, a student-lead team performing live shows about the physics of exciting phenomena such as tesla coils and superconductors!
-I also helped to organise and supervise students for both the Junior Physics Odyssey and astrophysics work experience program - programs which encourages high school students to pursue an interest in physics by demonstrating popular physics experiments and providing support and feedback on their problem solving skills.
+I organised and supervise students for both the Junior Physics Odyssey and astrophysics work experience program - programs which encourages high school students to pursue an interest in physics by demonstrating popular physics experiments and providing support and feedback on their problem solving skills.

 During my undergraduate degree, I spent 5 years as a teaching assistant with the University of Queensland by leading tutorials, workshops and laboratory experiments in the topics of electromagnetism and modern physics, theory and practice in science, the physical basis of biological systems and numerical methods in computational science.
 In tutorials and workshops, I gave short lectures and assisted undergraduate students in problem solving.
 As a laboratory tutor, I demonstrated and supervised a range of physics experiments, while also working as a grading assistant for assignments and laboratory reports.

-Additionally, I spent 2 years employed as a physics laboratory assistant, assembling an exciting range of experiments for first, second and third year physics courses, with each course requiring 3-5 different experiments per semester.
-During my masters degree I was elected 'communications officer' of the University of Queensland's Physics Club: PAIN, where I had a wonderful time organising and advertising the weekly physics-related campus events and the annual stargazing retreat: Astrocamp!
+Additionally, I spent 2 years employed as a physics laboratory assistant, assembling an exciting range of experiments for first, second and third year physics courses.
+During my masters degree I was also elected as an executive in the University of Queensland's Physics Club: PAIN, where I had a wonderful time organising and advertising the weekly physics-related campus events and the annual stargazing retreat: Astrocamp!